FrancescoSaverioZuppichini/Estimator/README.md

 # Estimator
 ## A predictable way to train your deep learning model

 Training deep learning model in tensorflow should be easy and fast.
-This library introduce a predictable object oriented approach to archieve booth simplicity and granulatiry while preserving customisation.
+This library introduces a predictable object-oriented approach to achieve booth simplicity and granularity while preserving customization.

-The aim of this library is to allows the developer to just define a model and an input pipeline in order to train, evaluate and test their model without writing any train loop and reinvent the wheel everytime.
+The aim of this library is to allows the developer to just define a model and an input pipeline in order to train, evaluate and test their model without writing any train loop and reinvent the wheel every time.

 ### Installation